romybompart/AudioStreaming_RPI_Zero_W_Bluetooth/README.md

         `/home/pi/trust_paired.sh`
         if you save the script in another path, please use the path name in the .bashrc file
   5. no save and reboot.

+** NOTE **
+ When the wifi is enable an audio strutter can be noticed.
+ The only fix for this issue is to turn off the wifi:
+ `sudo ifdown wlan0`

 Romy Bompart
 03/04/2019